OlivierBlanvillain/blogforever-crawler-publication/success-rates/README.md

 - Run all the extractions:

-        # for * in success-rates/title/, * in success-rates/article/, and crawler/
+        # for * in success-rates/title/, * in success-rates/article/, and merged/
-        (cd path/to/project; sudo python gen.sh)
+        sudo path/to/project/gen.sh

 - Compute the scores: